robotlolita/robotlolita.github.io/_posts/2014-03-20-a-monad-in-practicality-controlling-time.md

 snip:   How Monads help you compose asynchronous operations.
 ---

+> <strong class="heading">Warning</strong>
+> This article no longer reflects the Data.Task implementation.
+> It's also not *quite* describing a Future (but rather an Action
+> monad of sorts).
+It needs to be updated to make it less confusing
+> and more useful.
+{: .warning .note}

 Concurrency is quite a big deal, specially these days where everything must be “web scale.”
 There are several models of concurrency, each with their own pros and cons, in this article I present a composable